 To sign up for Amazon SNS, click the “Sign up for Amazon SNS” button on the Amazon SNS detail page.
 You must have an Amazon Web Services account to access this service; if you do not already have one, you will be prompted to create one when you begin the Amazon SNS sign-up process.
 After signing up, please refer to the Amazon SNS documentation and Getting Started Guide to begin using Amazon SNS.
 Using the AWS Management Console, you can easily create topics, add subscribers, send notifications, and edit topic policies – all from your browser.

 Amazon SNS is supported in the AWS Management Console which provides a point-and-click, web-based interface to access and manage Amazon SNS.
 Using the AWS Management Console, you can create topics, add subscribers, and send notifications – all from your browser.
-In addition, the AWS Management Console makes it easy to publish messages over your protocol of choice (HTTP, email, SQS protocol, etc.) and edit topic policies to control publisher and subscriber access.
-The AWS Management Console is provided free of charge at: http://aws.amazon.com/console
+In addition, the AWS Management Console makes it easy to publish messages to your endpoint of choice (HTTP, SQS, Lambda, mobile push, email, or SMS) and edit topic policies to control publisher and subscriber access.

 There are no set-up fees to begin using the service.
 At the end of the month, your credit card will automatically be charged for that month’s usage.
 You can view your charges for the current billing period at any time on the Amazon Web Services web site by logging into your Amazon Web Services account and clicking “Account Activity” under “Your Web Services Account”.

 Q: When does billing of my Amazon SNS use begin and end?

 Your Amazon SNS billing cycle begins on the first day of each month and ends on the last day of each month.
 Your monthly charges will be totalled at the end of each month.